Skip to main content

 Import Camera and useCameraPermissions from expo-camera to your component.
 The useCameraPermissions is hook function to check or request permissions to access the camera.

-import { Camera, useCameraPermissions } from 'expo-camera';
+import { CameraView, useCameraPermissions } from 'expo-camera';

 We use states to store photo data.
 We also have to create a ref to camera component using useRef hook.
 By using ref we can get access to camera component's methods.